edwardaux/ScrapeKit/scrapekit.md

 Leading whitespace is ignored, but encouraged to maintain readability.

 #### Strings ####
 ScrapeKit is very simplistic in that all function names, labels, rule names, parameters are treated as simple strings.
 If you need to, say, pass a parameter to a rule that has embedded spaces, you must wrap it in `"` characters.
-If your parameter contains a `"` character, then it must be escaped with another `"` character.
-For example, `"<a href=""blah.html"">"`
+If your parameter contains a `"` character, then it must be escaped with a `\` character.
+For example, `"<a href=\"blah.html\">"`

 ### Flow Control ###
 There are a couple of rules that can be used to control the flow within your script.
 Specifically, `Goto` and `Call`.  `Call` simply invokes another ScrapeKit function (and can be used recursively).  `Goto` shifts the execution to the specified *label*.
 A *label* can be defined anywhere in a function and looks like `:mylabel`.
 For example: